Amendments to Client Identification and Verification Rules

 More guidance will be developed for lawyers on what these amendments mean and information on how to implement the use of authentication technology.
 With just over three months’ notice, we believe that lawyers will have sufficient time to learn about the change, assess their work processes and implement any change they wish to make.

-Webinars with additional information will be offered in advance of the implementation date of the amended Rules.
+Webinars with additional information will be offered following the implementation date of the amended Rules on Jan.
+1.